 Term Explanation Photo's These will usually be provided for the front elevation of the property to aid identification.
 Sampled by P402 trained surveyor.
 Checked by P402 trained surveyor who checks report prior to issuing.
 Survey Report Type Report type is determined by the type of work to be undertaken.
-The reader of this report must satisfy themselves that the scope of the survey is sufficient for the purpose of work being undertaken.
-Refurbishment Survey HSS SE4.- Relutetement & Denotition Survey, Surveying undertaken to all parts of the property presuming fail ideant homes relutetement, which may include, New Krichen, New Bathroom, Power Bathroom, Rew Bathroom, Management Survey A management survey is the standard survey.
-Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect ACMs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
-Refurb & Management Survey Both Survey Report Types are ticked due to works identified at survey stage the surveyor has completed Refurbishment Survey for the works required & may have undertaken a management survey or remaining areas of the property.
-The report should not be used for works outside the scope stated, unless the reader assures themselves that it is suitable & sufficient.
+The reader of this report must satisfy thermatives that the scope of the survey is sufficient for the purpose of work being undertaken.
+Refurblehment Survey HSG 264 - Refurbishment & Demoition Survey.
+Surveying undertaken to all parts of the property presuring full decard homes netherbishment, which may include, liver licitizes, liver bishmoon, property & architecture of the property survey has been coming our detailed property of the source of the sound to subsidiary survey has been comined out ethical detailed invokedge of the works to be undertaken during refurbishment.
+Anyone using this report to support building works being undertaken to the property sound ensure that he report is sufficient for the purposes of the building work being undertaken.
+The reader should be confident that the areas that are to be disturbed by the proposed work are included.
+Management Survey A management survey is the standard survey.
+Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect ACMs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess that condition.
+Refurb & Management Survey Both Survey Report Types are foliad! due to works identified at survey stage the surveyor has completed Returbishment Survey for the works required 6 may have undertaken a management survey on remaining areas of the property.
+The report should not be used for works outside the scope stand, unless the medic assures themselves that it is subtide 8 sufficient.
 Cavity Walls / Floor Voids or similar.
-Will be assessed at survey stage & desktop assessment of similar archetypes.
-Photo's Where practical & to aid the identification of ambiguous material locations photos will be included within the report to ensure that materials are identified on-site correctly.
-Photos will be annotated where necessary.
+Will be assessed at survey stage & dealtop assessment of similar archetypes.
+Photo's Where practical & to aid the identification of ambiguous malerial locations photos will be included within the report to ensure that materials are identified on-elle correctly.
+Photos will be annotated when necessary.